 Romeo Cellars is owned and operated by Eugenia Romeo whose vineyards are in the northern part of the Napa Valley just south of Calistoga.
-The 16.5 acre vineyard is somewhat unique as they are located on & near one of the few actual knolls rising from the valley floor.
+Their 25 planted vineyard acres are somewhat unique as the property is located on & near one of the few actual knolls rising from the valley floor.
 This vineyard is named “The Blue Heron” in tribute to a Blue Heron that was killed by a poacher when they were in negotiations to purchase the property.
 A pair of blue herons now live on the property as well as a bunch of other wildlife.

-A number of their earlier vintages are available for purchase as of press time which is great for the consumer as these wines have already had additional aging time in the bottle.
-All grapes for the wines comes from their own vineyard.
-We tried the Eugenia Cabernet Sauvignon which is blended with 8% Petite Verdot.
+A number of their earlier vintages are available for purchase and some available for tasting; this is great for the consumer as these wines have already had additional aging time in the bottle.
+We tried an older Eugenia Cabernet Sauvignon that was blended with 8% Petite Verdot.
 This wine has delicate aromas of cherry and some cedar which follows through stronger in the palate.
 The finish is long and smooth.
 The 2002 Miscella includes wine from three Cabernet Clones plus 15% Petite Verdot.
 Merlot lovers often think this wine has characteristics of Merlot even though there is no Merlot juice here!
 The rich fruit flavors of blackberry carry through the entire palate.